Please ID because it is the best way to reunite your family. Show you care, follow the law, display your love by licensing and identifying your pets.

 - License tags allow us to contact you as soon as possible--providing you peace of mind, leaving space at the shelter for another animal in need, and saving the community tax-payer money.

-- Our redemption rate is 42% for dogs, well above the national average, but only 2% for cats.
+- Last year, our redemption rate was 50% for dogs, well above the national average, but only 4% for cats.
 Our goal is to reunite all lost pets with their families.

 - If your animal is found injured and wearing its license, it is much easier for us to obtain emergency medical attention for him or her and contact you with the details.